 2018 The Arts Council of England award a grant to enable a travelling exhibition of the work of John and Astrid Furnival.
 The first exhibition takes place at Stroud Museum in the Park and at Ruskin Mill (Gloucestershire).
 Starting in April the Calouste Gulbenkian Foundation in Lisbon host an Exhibition titled Post-Pop, Outside the Commonplace: Pop detours in Portugal and England, 1965-1975.
 This British Council supported exhibition features a selection of British artists including: Patrick Caulfield, Bernard Cohen, Richard Hamilton, Allen Jones, Mark Lancaster Jeremy Moon, Michael Perton, Tom Phillips, Richard Smith and John Furnival.

-2019 The Arts Council sponsored exhibition of John and Astrid’s work takes place at Bath Spa University/Art School, at Cardiff University, and at Venice during the Biennale.
+2019 The Arts Council of England sponsored exhibition of John and Astrid’s work takes place at Venice during the Biennale.
+The show, although within a smallish gallery, looked very good and was deemed successful by the guesting Foundation and by attendees.

 Various Dates Astrid collaborates with Jonathan Williams, Adrian Mitchell, Tom Phillips, Marvin Sackner, Mike Harding, Ron and Willow King, Richard Loncraine, Don and Sally Anderson, Thomas A Clark, F Conz, Lauren Bacall, Nigel Cooke.